 I really liked the movie that you recommended.

-Indefinite pronouns - refer to unspecified people, places, or things.
+Indefinite pronouns are words like "something" or "many" that refer to unspecified people, places, or things.

 Someone knocked on the door.